ahwayakchih/openshift-nodebb/README.markdown

 It also wouldn't be created if not for numerous questions and conversations with Sylwester Cyba from http://nhl.pl/.

 Part describing custom domain setup was created thanks to Benderwan (https://github.com/Benderwan) reporting problem and testing solutions (https://github.com/ahwayakchih/openshift-nodebb/issues/7).

+## Definitions

+### yourappnamespace

+`yourappnamespace` refers to what OpenShift calls "namespace" or "domain".
+It is created at `rhc` setup.
+Free OpenShift plans can have only one such domain.

+If you have one of the "premium" plans and you created multiple domains, make sure to include `-n yourappnamespace` with every `rhc` command used in this document.
+For example, `rhc cartridge add mongodb-2.4 -a nodebb` should be changed to `rhc cartridge add mongodb-2.4 -a nodebb -n yourappnamespace`.

+### nodebb

+When used as a standalone word all in small caps, `nodebb` refers to the name of your application.

+You can change it to something else, just make sure to change every instance of it, in every command mentioned in this guide.
+For example `rhc app show nodebb` should be changed to `rhc app show yourappname`, but URL of `https://github.com/NodeBB/NodeBB.git` should not be changed at all.